adrianyorke/forbiddenplanet/README.md

 > are implemented in test libraries.
 The syntax for creating user keywords is very close to the syntax for
 > creating test cases, which makes it easy to learn.

-User keywords can be created in test case files, resource files and test suite initialization files under the `*** Keywords ***` section.
+User keywords can be created in test case files, resource files and test suite initialization files under a `*** Keywords ***` section.

+Another way of adding keywords is that you amend the Python library code.
+This requires some developer skills but it is quite straightforward.
+Packaging and distributing libraries is a little more challenging and you need to carefully consider what strategy use for deploying updates.
+You will see many examples on GitHub if you search for GitHub repositories beginnning with "robotframework-".

 ### 6.4 Different types of testing
 **Unit/Smoke Testing**\
 Unit testing or smoke testing is the most basic form of testing.
 It is also the type testing that is generally the